Tsaengso/content-ops-starter/content/pages/index.md

         subtitle: Visibily
         text: >
           Cut through the noise with marketing strategies built on data, clarity, and alignment.
-Whether through positioning, or lead generation, we help you communicate value and capture attention in the right markets.
+We help you communicate value and capture attention in the right markets.
         image:
           type: ImageBlock
           url: /images/icon1.svg